 These days the town is primarily a tourist destination but also has a rich maritime and artistic history.
 Every year in October there’s a big shrimp festival, the Fête de la Crevette, where shrimp delicacies take over the town for a whole weekend.

-The historic old town of Honfleur is a UNESCO World Heritage site, it’s beautiful, and it’s a great place for a short trip from Paris to see the Normandy coastline.
+The historic old town of Honfleur is a UNESCO World Heritage site, with its wonderful skyline and delicious local specialties.
+And it is a great place to start a trip along the historic Normandy coastline.
 So let’s see what there is to do in Honfleur, shall we?
 Allons-y!

 The heart of Honfleur is its Vieux Bassin harbor.
 It is a man-made harbour lined with wooden pontoons and a short walk from the historic centre of Honfleur.